citizenfx/fivem-docs/content/scripting-manual/nui-development/full-screen-nui.md

 <script type="text/javascript" src="nui://my-resource/production.js" async></script>
 ```

-This also means you can use the Chromium developer tools to, say, fetch _any_ packages resource file (including client
+This also means you can use the Chromium developer tools to, say, fetch _any_ packaged resource file (including client
 scripts) simply using `fetch('nui://spawnmanager/fxmanifest.lua')` or similar in the developer console.
 Open source for
 everyone!
 Anyone trying to sell you ways to 'dump assets' has basically been scamming you.